 FIGURE 4-4.
 Power Good LED

-The Analog to Digital board contains the same Power Good indication as above, and also contains an LED for each input signal - green if the signal is present, and not illuminated to indicate signal absence.
+The Analog to Digital board contains the same Power Good indication as above, and also contains an LED for each input signal - green if the signal is present, and not illuminated to indicate a signal above.